PowerPixel/git-manager/README.md

-# git-manager
+# gitpm
-Git Manager is an utility used to clone and config quickly a git repo, using multiple accounts.
+Git Profile Manager (or gitpm abbreviated) is an utility used to clone and config quickly a git repo, using multiple profiles.